-Uniform Tag Days/NUT Cards
+Uniform Tag Days and Spirit Days

-On these specially designed days, students who have acquired a NUT card (No Uniform Today) may come to school out of uniform.
-NUT Cards are to be purchased prior to the Tag Day (see Calendar for due dates and prices).
+On Uniform Tag Days, students may bring in a donation (\$1.00 minimum) in order to wear their regular clothes instead of their uniform that day.
 Tag Days are used as fundraisers for organizations in need or for Student Council projects.
 Tag Days are usually held on recognized holidays.
 For example, students may wear red/pink on Valentine's Day and green on St. Patrick's Day.
 Tag day attire for any specified occasion should be clean and modest and not distracting or inappropriate.
+Spirit Days are held monthly; students are invited to wear spirit wear or green and gold on these days instead of the regular uniform.
+No donation is required.

-On Tag Days, items that are NEVER to be worn to school include: hats; shorts that are more than 3 inches above the knee; worn out or tattered sweatpants and jeans (no frays, holes, or tears); halters, cropped tops, or spaghetti straps; see-through, revealing, tight, and/or oversized clothing; and all clothing that is printed with inappropriate language or messages.
-Leggings, tights, spandex pants, and yoga pants are acceptable ONLY when a top is worn that extends to mid-thigh.
-Pants must be waisthigh; no hip-huggers or baggy pants.
-Flip-flops and platform or stacked heels (no more than 1⁄2 inch high) are unsafe and are inappropriate for school wear.
+On Tag Days and Spirit Days, items that are NEVER to be worn to school include: hats; shorts that are more than 3 inches above the knee; worn out or tattered sweatpants and jeans (no frays, holes, or tears); halters, cropped tops, or spaghetti straps; see-through, revealing, tight, and/or oversized clothing; and all clothing that is printed with inappropriate language or messages.
+In Grades 4-8, leggings, tights, spandex pants, and yoga pants are acceptable ONLY when a top is worn that extends to mid-thigh.
+Pants must be waist-high; no hip-huggers or baggy pants.
+Flip-flops and platform or stacked heels (no more than $\frac{1}{2}$ inch high) are unsafe and are inappropriate for school wear.
 It is important that students demonstrate through their words, deeds, and appearance a commitment to fostering our Christ-centered environment, thus all students are expected to dress modestly.
 Students who do not abide by these rules may lose the privilege of dressing out of uniform.
 The school reserves the right to determine whether the dress and appearance of a student meet the standards of St. John the Evangelist School.
 If a student arrives at school in inappropriate attire, the student will be sent home to change.